briandrum/codes.forchagrin.com/_chapters/chapter-375-snowmobiles-and-all-purpose-vehicles.md

 ## Cross references

 * See sectional histories for similar State law
 * Power of trial court of record to impound registration certificate for certain violations - see Ohio R.C.
-[4519.47][ORC Section 4519.47]
+[4519.47][ORC 4519.47]
 * Power to regulate; municipal licensing prohibited - see Ohio R.C.
-[4519.48][ORC Section 4519.48]
+[4519.48][ORC 4519.48]
 * Street or highway defined - see TRAF.
 301.42
 * Required usage of helmets and safety glasses - see TRAF.
 373.05(f)